 Follow these two steps:

-1. Ensure your company is certified/registered as a minority-owned, woman-owned, LGBT-owned and/or small business supplier.
+1. Ensure your company is certified/registered as a minority-owned, woman-owned, LGBT-owned, veteran-owned, disability-owned and/or small business supplier.

 You can be registered through any of the following approved third-party organizations.
 All other registrations/certifications will be reviewed and evaluated by the Supplier Diversity Team.

-Electronic copies of your third-party certification can be attached to the registration form, through the Frictionless System.
+Electronic copies of your third-party certification can be attached your online registration.

-No, the Supplier Diversity Program serves as a liaison between diverse suppliers and Aetna purchasers.
-After a company has registered with our program, their information is made available to Aetna purchasers.
-Purchasers can review the supplier’s information and determine any opportunities.
-Supplier registration does not guarantee business.
+No, Supplier registration does not guarantee business.
+The supplier diversity program serves as a liaison between diverse suppliers and Aetna purchasers.
+After a company has registered with our program, Aetna purchasers can review the supplier’s information and determine any opportunities.

 Yes.
-Our Second Tier/Subcontracting Program provides opportunities for all of our suppliers.
-We ask majority suppliers over an established threshold to outline their spend goals with MBE, WBE, SBE, and LGBT suppliers and their plans to achieve these targets.
+Our second-tier subcontracting program provides opportunities for all of our suppliers.
+We ask majority (prime) suppliers to outline their spending goals with small business, minority-owned, women-owned, LGBT-owned, veteran-owned and disability-owned suppliers, as well as their plans to achieve these targets.
 The Subcontracting Program involves direct second-tier and indirect second-tier purchases with diverse suppliers.
-Please see our page on the Second Tier/Subcontracting Program for more information.

 Yes.
-In addition, Aetna Procurement provides purchasers with the resources to find MBE, WBE, LGBT and small business suppliers.
+Aetna Procurement provides purchasers with the resources to find minority-owned, women-owned, LGBT-owned, veteran-owned, disability-owned and small business suppliers.
 Employees have access to the following resources for the purpose of identifying/validating diverse suppliers:

 In general, because of the size and scope of our business, Aetna purchasers look for diverse suppliers with the following credentials: